MayroseLab/coursera-deep-learning-specialization/README.md

 ## Credits

-Solutions were provided by [Aman Chadha](https://github.com/amanchadha).
+Exercise solutions and the original repo were provided by [Aman Chadha](https://github.com/amanchadha).

 ## Programming Assignments
 Follow the links below to view notebooks with solutions in browser (you won't be able to modify or run the code).